ighodgao/determined_medmnist_e2e/README.md

 # MedMNIST with Determined

 Example of training a computer vision model on the MedMNIST dataset using Determined AI.
-Currently configured to train a model on the PathMNIST dataset, which is one of 12 2-D datasets offered by the MedMNIST project.
+Currently configured to train a model on the PathMNIST dataset, which is one of 12 2-D datasets offered by the MedMNIST project (https://medmnist.com/).

 ## Changing the dataset
   #### For training purposes